 This is a prerequisite for home shopping.
 Today’s market moves extremely quickly so it’s imperative to have your pre-approval completed before looking at any homes.
 Getting pre-approved not only allows you to understand your budget but provides you with the purchasing power to write an offer once you find a home you love.

-Know the statistics in the neighborhoods you are shopping.
+Know the statistics in the neighborhoods you are shopping for.
 Are homes selling 10% over the list price?
 Then you should adjust your search parameters accordingly and look at homes 10% under your max budget.
 This will allow you to blow the competition away when you are in a multiple offer scenario.

 We all know money talks; however, there are a variety of other terms you can use in addition to a strong offer price that will make your offer stand out.
 Shorten your contingency periods.
 Get your deposit in escrow in one day rather than the standard three.
 It’s also important to pay attention to what is motivating the seller.
 Do they need to sell their current house in order to buy their new home?
 Then check if offering them a free rent back can sweeten the deal.
 There’s no one size fits all approach; the key is using terms in conjunction to create an enticing offer.